ioPUF+: A PUF Based on I/O Pull-Up/Down Resistors for Secret Key Generation in IoT Nodes: Introduction

 \section{Introduction}

 In many Internet of Things (IoT) applications, securing data is paramount.
 Consider the case of wearable sensors that continuously collect and transmit sensitive health information from a patient to a nearby hub over the air.
-If the transmitted data is not adequately protected, an adversary in the vicinity may eavesdrop on the wireless channel, gain access to private health information, and potentially misuse it~\cite{iot_threat_meneghello}.
+If the transmitted data is not adequately protected, an adversary in the vicinity may eavesdrop on the wireless channel as illustrated in Figure~\ref{iot_security_overview}(a), gaining access to private health information, and potentially misuse it~\cite{iot_threat_meneghello}.

 A similar risk exists when an IoT device stores sensitive information in its on-board non-volatile memory, such as an SD card.
 For example, an access-control system may locally store user identifiers and authentication logs.
 If an attacker gains physical access to the device, this data can be extracted~\cite{iot_threat_meneghello}.
 Such leaks are unacceptable in environments where personal or organizational information must remain confidential.